ory/hydra/docs/security.md

 Because HMAC-SHA256 is used, the System Secret is required to create valid key-signature pairs, rendering an attacker unable to inject new codes or tokens into a compromised datastore.

-### Access Control Policies

-Access Control Policies are a way of authorizing requests.
-Alternatives are Role Based Access Control, Access Control Lists, Discretionary Access Control, and others.

-Access Control Policies are provided by the Ladon SDK and while Access Control Policies are not standardized, we analyzed various popular Access Control Policy Mechanisms such as AWS IAM or Google IAM and modeled Ladon after those.

-The Ladon SDK has seen adoption across various Go projects, yields good test coverage and includes a magnitude of test cases for the vital parts of the library.
-The API has not seen any breaking changes or security issues since its inception.

 ## Cryptography